 Our products are intended to work with complex business processes.
 Some of our software, such as customized scheduling applications and integrated supply chain products, must integrate with the existing computer systems and software programs of our customers.
 This can be complex, time-consuming and expensive.
 As a result, some customers may have difficulty in implementing or be unable to implement these products successfully or otherwise achieve the benefits attributable to these products.
 Customers may also make claims against us relating to the functionality, performance or implementation of this software.
-Delayed or ineffective implementation of the software products or related services may limit our ability to expand our revenues and may result in customer unwillingness to pay the fees associated with these products.
+Delayed or ineffective implementation of the software products or related services may limit our ability to expand our revenues and may result in customer dissatisfaction, harm to our reputation and may result in customer unwillingness to pay the fees associated with these products.